luau-lang/luau/rfcs/syntax-safe-navigation-operator.md

 ## Drawbacks

 As with all syntax additions, this adds complexity to the parsing of expressions, and the execution of cancelling the rest of the expression could prove challenging.
-It would need to be respected in several different potential grammars, including function calls and indexes (most notably in the case of parsing difficulty, `[1]` style indexing).

 Furthermore, with the proposed syntax, it might lock off other uses of `?` within code (and not types) for the future as being ambiguous.